 How might we use technology to create economic opportunities for Aboriginal and non-Aboriginal citizens who want to live and work locally?

-The “jobs & business creation” theme should allow us to include key economic opportunity topics for each region, as well as social procurement barriers and opportunities.
+The “jobs & business creation” theme included exploration of key economic opportunity topics for each region, as well as social procurement barriers and opportunities.

 MAVHACK1 was held in September last year.
 It was highly successful in introducing a broader council audience to the benefits of design thinking, customer focus and multi-stakeholder collaboration.
 See the event videos and presentation decks above.